material-motion/material-motion/README.md

 ## Who should read this?

-The chapter titled "Engineering concepts" is written for software engineers.
-It makes the following assumptions:
+The chapter titled "Engineering concepts" is written for software engineers who have some familiarity with animation systems.

-- familiarity with at least one programming language, and
-- familiarity with at least one animation system.

 The chapter titled "Material motion language" is written for motion designers and tool creators.